tdammers/sprinkles/README.md

 ### Templates

-Templates for templar are written in [Ginger](https://bitbucket.org/tdammers/ginger), a flavor of the [Jinja2](http://jinja.pocoo.org/) template language.
+Templates for sprinkles are written in [Ginger](https://bitbucket.org/tdammers/ginger), a flavor of the [Jinja2](http://jinja.pocoo.org/) template language.
 Templates go into the `/templates` directory in your project and must have an extension of `.html`;